Monish21072004/Land-Slide-Detection-/README.md

 ## 🤝 Contributing

 1. Fork this repository
-2. Create your feature branch
+2. Create a feature branch
 3. Commit your changes
 4. Submit a Pull Request 🚀